amoghkokari/amoghkokari/README.md

 ### Hey!
 I'm Amogh 👋

 Welcome to my GitHub profile :)
-I am a Computer Science Engineer (2+ years of full time experience) graduating in May 2023 with [Master of Science in Information Systems from Stevens Institute of Technology, Hoboken, USA](https://www.stevens.edu/school-business/masters-programs/information-systems).
+I am a Data Analyst (2+ years of full time experience) graduated in May 2023 with [Master of Science in Information Systems from Stevens Institute of Technology, Hoboken, USA](https://www.stevens.edu/school-business/masters-programs/information-systems).
 Currently living in New York City Metropolitian area aspiring to become the best version of myself.
-Open to interviewing and actively looking for full-time position beginning June 2023.
+Open to interviewing and actively looking for full-time position immidetely available.

 Do check the repositories, leave a review or raise an issue and lets collaborate.

-- 🔭 I’m currently working on myself
+- 🔭 I’m currently job hunting
-- 🌱 I’m currently learning new concepts and doing leetcode
+- 🌱 I’m currently learning new concepts and doing projects, leetcode
 - 💬 Ask me about designing [Data Driven Human-Centered Solutions]
 - 😄 Pronouns: ...
 [He/Him]
 - ⚡ Fun fact: [Passing of days is like a binary bit, with 1 denoting a day and 0 a night.
 Each passing second is a journey that slowly takes us from one to the other]